-2. Schoenefeld v.
+C. Schoenefeld v.
 New York

 A New York statute requires that non-resident members of the New York bar have an office in New York to practice law in the state.
 Ekaterina Schoenefeld, a member of the New York bar and a resident of New Jersey, challenged the law in district court, arguing that it discriminates in favor of state residents in violation of Article IV’s Privileges and Immunities Clause.
 Ms. Schoenefeld prevailed in the district court, which held that the non-resident office requirement was unconstitutional.
 New York appealed to the Second Circuit.

 In the Second Circuit, IPR filed an amicus brief supporting Ms. Schoenefeld on behalf of twenty-two members of the New York bar who are not residents of New York and whose legal practices suffer because of the office requirement.
 IPR argued that the statute places significant additional burdens on out-of-state attorneys that cannot be justified by any legitimate New York interest.
 Because those burdens are only placed on non-residents, IPR argued that that the office requirement violates the Privileges and Immunities Clause.
-The parties await oral argument and a decision from the Second Circuit.